Business Administration - Accounting

 Students develop hands-on career skills by completing weekly tasks that simulate the day-to-day operations of a typical accounting department.
 An industry-based practical approach to career development is used.

-Pre-requisites: ACC2353 and ACC2354 and ACC2385
+Pre-requisites: ACC2353 AND ACC2354 AND ACC2385

 AST2000 Introduction to Astronomy